jacobalze/Digital-Monopoly/README.md

 **Update 1.2 Is Here!**

-Coverts Monoply Standard Edition, Monoply Secret Vault edition, or Monopoly Builder Edition to a electronic banking game.
+Electronic banking system to manage money, properties, rent, and more!

+Current Supported Versions:

+	 - Standard
+	 - Secret Vault
+	 - Builder
 # Notes
 Best way to use this is to have your main computer with the terminal for managing the game, then have your computer connected to a TV or a larger display to display the game stats.

 Best Resolution for display: 1440 x 900

 # Instructions:
-1. Download All Files
+1. Download All Files (code and image files)
 2. Unpack them from the Zip and ensure they are all in the same location (don't change the name of the images)
 4. Start the Monopoly Program.